 Are you an expert?
 Apply to contribute here.

 As in most great skateboarding sneakers, the Vans Gold Mono Era has a narrow medium fit that snugly hugs the feet comfortably.
 The casual sneaker is secured by tonal laces that are kept in place by gold-toned eyestays, padded interior lining, and tongue.
-Available sizes range from size 7.5 to 14.5 for men and 6 to 13 for women.
+It is available in men’s and women’s sizing.

 With numerous couples buying the monochromatic casual kicks, the Vans Gold Mono Era is a perfect couple shoe.
 But for those with a more individualistic style, this modernized version of Vans’ first skate shoe is a welcome style development as its myriad of colorways opens up a wide range of style possibilities.
 The classic canvas sneaker with a cushioned collar is a fitting accent piece to a street-style casual look for skaters and even rock stars.

 Whatever your mood is the Vans Gold Mono Era has vibrant colorways for those wanting a bit of striking crimson red colorway, or a more natural-looking grey or brown tone, or a royal blue colorway for a more pronounced coolness.
 With a gold-toned eyelet as its only important detail, these unassuming lifestyle sneakers are eye-catching but not overwhelming giving its wearers a dressier style at half the cost of other similarly designed classic kicks.